zanthor/OG-ReadHelper/README.md

 # OG-ReadHelper

 Companion addon for OG-RaidHelper that displays visual guides and reference images for raid encounters and mechanics.
+Seamlessly integrates with your raid leaders OG-RaidHelper to keep important information at your fingertips.

 ## Installation

 Place the `OG-ReadHelper` folder in your `Interface/AddOns` directory.

-## Usage

-Open the main window with:
-- `/ogreadhelper` or `/ogrh`

-## Adding Images

-Place `.tga` or `.blp` image files in the `Interface/AddOns/OG-ReadHelper/images/` folder.
-These can be referenced programmatically or displayed through the UI.

 ## Features

+- Receive and display OG-RaidHelper details provided by your raid leadership.
-- Display raid encounter diagrams
+- Enhanced OG-RaidHelper specific C'thun encounter map.
-- Show positioning guides
-- Visual reference for mechanics
-- Standalone operation (does not require OG-RaidHelper to be running)
+- Easily recall raid assignments for heals, tanking, raid marks, etc.

 ## Version